-Tenderer An entrepreneur or entrepreneurs who has/have submitted a Tender or is/are planning to submit a Tender.
+Tenderer An entrepreneur or entrepreneurs who have submitted a

+Tender or is/are planning to submit a Tender.
 In this document, the word 'you' is taken to mean the Tenderer.

-Tender A quotation submitted by the Tenderer in response to this the Ministry of Economic Affairs and Climate Policy of the
+Tender A quotation submitted by the Tenderer in response to this countries (CBI) is a unit of the Netherlands Enterprise Agency (RVO), an agency of the Ministry of Economic